What is a hang?

 How to play the hang

 As the shape and tuning of this instrument has evolved, so has the way it is played.
-For example, it was initially created to be played with bare hands, but in the second decade of the 21st century, wooden and felt-tipped masses began to be used.
+For example, it was initially created to be played with bare hands, but in the second decade of the 21st century, wooden and felt-tipped mallets began to be used.

 - Hand with glove: this is a fairly recent way of playing the handpan, which achieves less resonance in the harmonics and a more nasal sound.
-Friction with the palm of our hand also acquires less sonority, but this way of playing is quite popular among feng shui practitioners.
+Friction with the palm of the hand also acquires less sonority, but this way of playing is quite popular among feng shui practitioners.

 Bare hand techniques